tornede/py_experimenter/docs/source/how-to-contribute.rst

         poetry update

-Finally, if you want to build a package, you can use the following command:
+Finally, if you want to build a package, you can use the following command, which will create a ``dist`` folder containing the built package:

 .. code-block::

         poetry build

-This will create a ``dist`` folder containing the built package.

-There are also other useful commands, which you can find in the `Poetry documentation <poetry_docs_>`_.

 .. _contribute_unit_tests: